Materials-Consortia/OPTIMADE/optimade.rst

   The default is 0, i.e., the value at the start of the array.
 - :field:`"stop"`
   The slice ends at the value with the given index (inclusive).
-  The default is the last value of the array.
+  If omitted, the end of the slice is not specified.
+  If the end of the slice is not specified when used to express the values included in a response, the client has to count the number of items to know the end.
+  If the slice refers to a requested range of items, to omit :field:`stop` has the same meaning as specifying the last index of the array.
 - :field:`"step"`
   The absolute difference in index between two subsequent values that are included in the slice.
   The default is 1, i.e., every value in the range indicated by :field:`start` and :field:`stop` is included in the slice.